Most buyers understandably want the lowest rate possible when they lock in their rate.

 This is particularly the case when they believe rates are at an all-time low and when buyers believe they will keep their loan for 30 years.

-But, as I remind readers often, very few people keep their mortgages for more than a few years b/c rates either drop again or b/c life events (tuition, marriage, divorce, job loss, babies, health issues, relocation, etc.) require a new mortgage.
+But, as I remind readers often, very few people keep their mortgages for more than a few years because rates either drop again or because life events (tuition, marriage, divorce, job loss, babies, health issues, relocation, etc.) require a new mortgage.

 CLOSING COST CREDITS ALWAYS COME WITH HIGHER RATES

 As I reminded readers on Monday, lender credits for closing costs always come with higher interest rates; lenders have to charge higher rates in order to earn additional yield premium, to cover the credit, when they sell the loans.

 - Cash Is Tight.
 If cash is especially tight because buyers could barely scrape up their down payment, we almost always recommend closing cost credits.

 - More Bang For Buck In Certain Interest Rate Environments.
 Currently, a buyer can get a credit equal to almost 1% of her loan amount if she increases her rate by only 1/4%.
 This is phenomenal because it often takes a rate bump of as much as 1/2% to generate enough extra yield premium to cover a 1% credit.
 Hence, NOW is a great time to request a closing cost credit.

 - Short Time Horizon.
 Often when a buyer has a short time horizon for her loan, because she intends to relocate again, refinance or pay her loan down significantly, a closing cost credit is a great way to simply save money.

 EXAMPLE: $500,000 Loan; Effect on Payment

 My rate quote for today’s blog has a “no points” rate of 2.625%. $500,000 at 2.625% yields a P&I payment of $1,607.